20 Ancient Greek Flower Myths

 7. Delphinium or Larkspur

-From the Ancient Greek word δελφίνιον (delphínion) which means dolphin, said to be how the plant got its name because of its dolphin-shaped flowers.
+The name delphinium derives from the Ancient Greek word δελφίνιον (delphínion), which means dolphin, owing to its dolphin-shaped flowers.

-After some deliberation, the Greeks decided Ulysses should have them, Ajax in fit of rage, took up his sword and committed suicide, resulting in his blood pouring onto the ground.
+Upon hearing the decision, Ajax in fit of rage, took his life with his own sword resulting in his blood pouring onto the ground.

 The larkspur, also known as knightspur, bloomed where Ajax’s blood had fallen.